vlstill/presentations/202001_rh_research_day/pres.md

 many programs communicate with other programs using file system or network

-- DIVINE has support for many POSIX APIs
+- DIVINE has support for large part of the POSIX API \pause

-- can be simulated/modelled (arbitrary input, mock clients/servers)
+- can be simulated/modelled (arbitrary input, mock clients/servers) \pause

 - or captured and replayed
   1. run the program in a way it can communicate and capture it
-  2. use the capture in verification
+  2. use the capture in verification \pause
-  - only works if the program does not encounter need for further communication during verification run
+  - only works if the program does not encounter need for further communication during verification run \pause
 - capture + replay can also make debugging these programs easier
   - using our interactive simulator